vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 ferentiated point from which the creation of the universe proceeds.
 23. On its way of unfolding the universe, the akulaśakti belonging to

-Siva first manifests bindu represented by one dot.
+śiva first manifests bindu represented by one dot.
 Further, out of bindu, the kauliki visarga śakti emerges in the form of two dots,220 NOTES

 one above the other.
 It is from this śakti that the creation of the